algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

    - Nodes represent an FPGA cell.
    - Edges represent a signal connection between two cells.
 4. Optimize the graph by removing redundant connections and structuring the data for efficient front-end rendering.
-5. Send the optimized graph data to the front end for visualization.
+5. Send the optimized graph data to the front-end for visualization.

 Example of a graph structure: